And welcome back once again, ladies and gentlemen, your guiding light.

 You are not fair to them.

-That's why they have to raise the minimum wage so that you will make them or pay them a something they can live on because you are dastardly.
+That's why they have to raise the minimum wage so that you will make them or pay them something they can live on because you are dastardly.

 You're an employer.

-You're a business owner, and you take it all for yourself, and you don't care about your employees.
+You're a business owner and you take it all for yourself and you don't care about your employees.

 And this is what Democrats have been telling their voters for years.

-Barney Frank can say it's not we're not here to help you make money, but he certainly is there to help you give it away when it's unwarranted.
+Barney Frank can say it's not, we're not here to help you make money, but he certainly is there to help you give it away when it's unwarranted.

-Now, I let me find a story here.
+Now, let me find a story here.

-And by God, I'm gonna do this fat stuff before I end the program today, but I've got to find Ah.
+And I'm going to do this fat stuff before I end the program today, but I've got to find, ah, it's going to be in this stack.

 Hang on out there, folks.